 Deleting your Dropbox account

-If you delete your Dropbox Basic, Plus, or Professional account, we’ll initiate deletion of the files you store on your account.
+If you delete your Dropbox Basic, Plus, Family, or Professional account, we’ll initiate deletion of the files you store on your account.

 If you’re a Dropbox Business team member, only your admin can disable your account and delete your files.